 User-friendliness.
 Self-checkouts need to be easy and intuitive for customers and staff to navigate.
 Choose a system that will ensure a seamless shopping experience and give consumers a reason to choose the technology.
 Test out the interface to determine if the ease of the system is improving the in store shopping experience.

 When you select a self-checkout system, you don’t want to have to redesign your entire tech stack around it.
-Instead, your chosen self-checkout solution should integrate directly with the front-end and back-end of your POS system and payment gateway.
+Instead, your chosen self-checkout solution should integrate directly with the front-end and back-end of your POS system and payment processor/payment platform.
+This tight integration is essential for seamless data flow.

 It’s also important that the self-checkout machines integrate with your analytics and reporting tools, as transaction data will play a big role in assessing the success of your implementation.
 Other integrations to consider that are easy to overlook include loyalty programs and CRMs that add value to the customer experience.